 View this post on Instagram

 Despite many anecdotal reports from women stating that their voices had changed during or after pregnancy, (some dating back to the 1970s), it has been hard to construct a long-term study that looked more closely at this.

 The study looked at women across 10 years

 The researchers suggested that a possible cause could be the changing levels of hormones, which rise during pregnancy and drop off sharply after childbirth.
-They also pointed to a another familiar culprit which might be behind these changes in our voice: being an exhausted parent.
+They also pointed to another familiar culprit which might be behind these changes in our voice: being an exhausted parent.
 So, voice pitch could also be related to fatigue or motivational changes.

 Is it something we change ourselves?

 The last thing researchers pointed out is that our voice pitch affects how other people see us.
 A low-pitched voice is judged as more mature and competent, whereas a higher pitched voice is judged as more youthful and immature.
 It’s possible, the researchers said, that following the birth of their baby, women might alter their voice to fit in with their new stage of life, where they are required to be more mature and responsible.
-As for whether this is a conscious thing we do, that is questionable.